Fer-Jg/TownyAdvanced-Spanish/Placeholders.md

 - `%townyadvanced_player_location_pvp%` - Displays (PVP) or blank, depending on pvp status of the location.
 - `%townyadvanced_nation_map_color_hex%` - Returns the hex colour code of the nation's mapcolor set with /t set mapcolor (seen in dynmap-towny.)

+_Introduced as of v0.96.8.0_
+- `%townyadvanced_is_nation_peaceful%` - If the player has a nation which is peaceful the language string "status_town_title_peaceful" will be shown: "&b(Peaceful)".
+- `%townyadvanced_is_town_peaceful%` - If the player has a town which is peaceful the language string "status_town_title_peaceful" will be shown: "&b(Peaceful)".
+- `%townyadvanced_player_location_plot_name%` - Displays a plot's name if it has one.
+- RELATIONAL placeholder: `%rel_townyadvanced_color%`
+  - Applies the colour codes set in the config.yml's new papi_relational_formatting section.
+  - Used in TAB and other plugins which can do Relational placeholders.
 </details>

 <details>